A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and

 \subsection{Risk measures via g-expectations}

 A key problem in financial mathematics is the risk management of an investment.
 Such a problem has been widely studied in finance since the introductory paper \cite{ar-de-eb/02} where the notion of \textit{risk measure} has been first introduced.
-Since then, several empirical studies have been done concerning the key task of risk-management, showing in particular that the best way to quantify the risk of a given financial position should be a \textit{dynamic risk measure}, rather than a classic static one.
-Starting from this fact the notion of \textit{g-expectation} has been first introduced in \cite{pe/97}, as a fundamental mathematical tool if one is to deal with \textit{dynamic risk measure}, we refer also to \cite{pe/04,ro/06} for a comprehensive and exhaustive introduction to \textit{dynamic risk measures}.
+Since then, several empirical studies concerning the key task of risk-management have been conducted, showing in particular that the best way to quantify the risk of a given financial position should be a \textit{dynamic risk measure}, rather than a classic static one.
+Starting from this fact, the notion of \textit{g-expectation} has been first introduced in \cite{pe/97}, as a fundamental mathematical tool when dealing with \textit{dynamic risk measures}; we refer also to \cite {pe/04,ro/06} for a comprehensive and exhaustive introduction to \textit{ dynamic risk measures}.

-The main purpose of a risk measure is to quantify in a single number the riskness of a given financial position.
-The next one is the mathematical formulation of the notion of \textit{risk measure}, see, e.g. \cite[Definition 13.1.1]{de/13}.
+The main purpose of a risk measure is to quantify in a single number the riskiness of a given financial position.
+The next one is the mathematical formulation of the notion of \textit{risk measure}, see, e.g. \cite[ Definition 13.1.1]{de/13}.